B-Stock/gargus/README.md

 **Favourite genetic half-brother:** Brian

 This domain is up for grabs at *Maybee Thanksgiving Bingo 2019*!
-Why would you want this?
+Why on Earth would you ever want this?
 - bragging rights
 - blog about Gary things
 - have your very own "@garystock.ca" email address